addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Introduction

 When we say an application is modular, we generally mean it's composed of a set of highly decoupled, distinct pieces of functionality stored in modules.
 As you probably know, loose coupling facilitates easier maintainability of apps by removing dependencies where possible.
-When this is implemented efficiently, its quite easy to see how changes to one part of a system may affect another.
+When this is implemented efficiently, it's quite easy to see how changes to one part of a system may affect another.

 Unlike some more traditional programming languages however, the current iteration of JavaScript (ECMA-262) doesn't provide developers with the means to import such modules of code in a clean, organized manner.
-It's one of the concerns with specifications that haven't required great thought until more recent years where the need for more organized JavaScript applications became apparent.
+It's one of the concerns with a specification that hasn't required great thought until more recent years when the need for more organized JavaScript applications has become apparent.

-Instead, developers at present are left to fall back on variations of the module or object literal patterns.
-With many of these, module scripts are strung together in the DOM with namespaces being described by a single global object where it's still possible to incur naming collisions in your architecture.
+Instead, developers are left to fall back on variations of the module or object literal patterns.
+With many of these, module scripts are strung together in the DOM with namespaces being described by a single global object where it's still possible to have name collisions.
 There's also no clean way to handle dependency management without some manual effort or third party tools.

-Whilst native solutions to these problems will be arriving in ES Harmony, the good news is that writing modular JavaScript has never been easier and you can start doing it today.
+Whilst native solutions to these problems will be arriving in ES Harmony (the next version of the official JavaScript specification), the good news is that writing modular JavaScript has never been easier and you can start doing it today.

-In this next part of the book, we're going to look at how to use AMD modules and RequireJS for cleanly wrapping units of code in your application into manageable modules, and an alternate approach using routes to determine when modules are loaded.
+In this next part of the book, we're going to look at how to use AMD modules and RequireJS to cleanly wrap units of code in your application into manageable modules.
+We'll also cover an alternate approach called Lumbar which uses routes to determine when modules are loaded.

 ## Organizing modules with RequireJS and AMD

 *Partly Contributed by [Jack Franklin](https://github.com/jackfranklin)*

-[RequireJS](http://requirejs.org) is a popular script loader written by James Burke - a developer who has been quite instrumental in helping shape the AMD module format, which we'll discuss more shortly.
-Some of RequireJS's capabilities include helping to load multiple script files, helping define modules with or without dependencies and loading in non-script dependencies such as text files.
+[RequireJS](http://requirejs.org) is a popular script loader written by James Burke - a developer who has been quite instrumental in helping shape the AMD module format, which we'll discuss shortly.
+Amongst other things RequireJS helps you to load multiple script files, define modules with or without dependencies, and load in non-script dependencies such as text files.

 ### Maintainability problems with multiple script files

 You might be thinking that there is little benefit to RequireJS.
 After all, you can simply load in your JavaScript files through multiple `<script>` tags, which is very straightforward.
-However, doing it that way has a lot of drawbacks, namely the HTTP overhead.
+However, doing it that way has a lot of drawbacks, including increasing the HTTP overhead.

-Everytime the browser loads in a file you've referenced in a `<script>` tag, it makes a HTTP request to load the file's contents.
+Every time the browser loads in a file you've referenced in a `<script>` tag, it makes an HTTP request to load the file's contents.
 It has to make a new HTTP request for each file you want to load, which causes problems.

 - Browsers are limited in how many parallel requests they can make, so often it's slow to load multiple files, as it can only do a certain number at a time.
 This number depends on the user's settings and browser, but is usually around 4-8.
 When working on Backbone applications it's good to split your app into multiple JS files, so it's easy to hit that limit quickly.
 This can be negated by minifying your code into one file as part of a build process, but does not help with the next point.
-- When a script is loaded it is done so synchronously.
-This means that while it's being loaded, the browser cannot continue rendering the page.
+- Scripts are loaded synchronously.
+This means that the browser cannot continue page rendering while the script is loading, .

-What tools like RequireJS do is load in scripts asynchronously.
-This means we have to adjust our code slightly, you can't just swap out `<script>` elements for a small piece of RequireJS code, but the benefits are very worthwhile.
+What tools like RequireJS do is load scripts asynchronously.
+This means we have to adjust our code slightly, you can't just swap out `<script>` elements for a small piece of RequireJS code, but the benefits are very worthwhile:

-- Loading in the scripts asynchronously means they are non-blocking.
+- Loading the scripts asynchronously means the load process is non-blocking.
 The browser can continue to render the rest of the page as the scripts are being loaded, speeding up the initial load time.
-- We can load modules in more intelligently, having more control over when they are loaded; along with making sure modules that have dependencies are loaded in the right order so all dependencies are met.
+- We can load modules in more intelligently, having more control over when they are loaded and ensuring that modules which have dependencies are loaded in the right order.

 ### Need for better dependency management

 Dependency management is a challenging subject, in particular when writing JavaScript in the browser.
-The closest thing we have to dependency management by default is simply making sure we order our `<script>` tags such that code that depends on code in another file is loaded after.
+The closest thing we have to dependency management by default is simply making sure we order our `<script>` tags such that code that depends on code in another file is loaded after the file it depends on.
 This is not a good approach.
 As I've already discussed, loading multiple files in that way is bad for performance; needing them to be loaded in a certain order is very brittle.

-Being able to load different code in only when needed is something RequireJS is very good at.
-Rather than load all our JavaScript code in at run-time, often a better approach is to dynamically load modules at run-time, only when that code is required.
-This avoids loading all the code in when the user first hits your application, consequently speeding up the initial load times.
+Being able to load code on an as-needed basis is something RequireJS is very good at.
+Rather than load all our JavaScript code in during initial page load, a better approach is to dynamically load modules when that code is required.
+This avoids loading all the code when the user first hits your application, consequently speeding up initial load times.

-Think about the GMail web-client for a moment.
-When users initially load up the page on their first visit, Google can simply hide widgets such as the chat module until a user has indicated (by clicking 'expand') that they wish to use it.
-Through dynamic dependency loading, Google could load up the chat module only then, rather than forcing all users to load it when the page first initializes.
+Think about the GMail web client for a moment.
+When a user initially loads the page on their first visit, Google can simply hide widgets such as the chat module until the user has indicated (by clicking 'expand') that they wish to use it.
+Through dynamic dependency loading, Google could load up the chat module at that time, rather than forcing all users to load it when the page first initializes.
 This can improve performance and load times and can definitely prove useful when building larger applications.
 As the codebase for an application grows this becomes even more important.

-The important thing to note here is that while it's absolutely fine to develop applications without a script loader, there are significant benefits to utilising tools like RequireJS in your application.
+The important thing to note here is that while it's absolutely fine to develop applications without a script loader, there are significant benefits to utilizing tools like RequireJS in your application.

 ### Asynchronous Module Definition (AMD)